Saturday, May 24, 2025

 Display

-Size: Avoid 13” displays unless working with 2D animation only.
+Size: Avoid 13” unless you’re doing only 2D work.

 Top 10 Best Laptops For Animation 3D & 2D